Angels Revenge: Critical response

-The film was poorly received by the critics and general public, being seen as a cheap knockoff of Charlie's Angels.
+The film was poorly received by both critics and the general public, being seen as a cheap knockoff of Charlie's Angels.
 The plot was seen as contrived.
 It also had a number of actors, primarily Lawford and Palance, whose popularity had fallen since the 1960s.

 Mystery Science Theater 3000

 Because of the poor response, the film faded into obscurity until 1995 when it was featured on the movie-mocking television series Mystery Science Theater 3000.
 It was edited to fit their timeslot; for example, Miller (Neville Brand) is listed in the opening credits, but only mentioned towards the end, never actually appearing on screen.

+The episode featuring the film was the final episode broadcast on Comedy Central, when it aired as a rerun on December 30, 1996.

 RiffTrax

 In 2017, former MST3K writers and cast members Bridget Nelson and Mary Jo Pehl riffed the uncut film as a video-on-demand for RiffTrax.